cmdshftateya/website/README.md

 # This is my website.
 There is not really much going on.
 I guess you can browse the pages.
+Heres an easy [link](https://cmdshftateya.github.io/).